 - 3 Tbsp. vegetable oil, divided (olive oil, avocado oil, canola oil, etc.)

 - 1 (14-oz.) block extra-firm tofu, pressed and sliced into cubes

-- 4 to 6 oz. shiitake mushrooms, tough stems removed (sub cremini or button mushrooms)
+- 6 oz. shiitake mushrooms, tough stems removed (sub cremini or button mushrooms)

 - 4 (3-oz.) packs dry ramen noodles (seasoning packs discarded)

 - In a large measuring glass or bowl, combine vegetable broth, soy sauce, tahini, vinegar, and chili garlic sauce; stir with a whisk.
 Set aside.
 Start heating a pot of salted water over medium-high in preparation of cooking the noodles.

 - Heat 2 Tbsp. of the oil in a large skillet over medium.
 Once hot, add tofu and cook 8 to 10 minutes, turning to brown all sides, until golden.
 Season with ¼ tsp. salt, and transfer to a plate.

 - Add remaining 1 Tbsp. oil to pan, along with mushrooms.
 Cook 5 minutes, until mushrooms start to soften.
 Add two-thirds of chopped green onion (reserve remaining for garnish) and shallots; season with remaining ¼ tsp. salt, and cook 3 more minutes.
 Add sauce to pan and cook 2 minutes, until slightly thickened.
 Cover pan and turn off heat.